 Even if we turn everything over to artificial intelligence systems, our global economy is new.
 The AI systems are seeing a new environment with new players.
 Chinese buyers and investors think differently than US bankers or European politicians.
-And a herd of 1.5 billion panickers is a scary thought.
+If the US crashes, Europe is next, followed by China.
+And a herd of 1.4 billion Chinese panickers is a scary thought.

 Too many forecasters, economists, and business people look at data, but is data just a false cue and where everyone reacts too late?

 Paying attention to economic changes and other signals could give you forewarning of what could happen from 2018 to 2020.
 If relying solely on professional stock market experts and news stories would not be wise.
 As the overall indicators move relentlessly high, it might provide a clear signal that market is cresting, and will head back down to equilibrium.